Silicio/vcdm/README.md

 vcdm
 ====

-VCDM stands for Vincenzo Consiglio Dictionary Manager I would like to do a simple dictionary manager, emample for dictionary attack attempts.
+VCDM stands for Vincenzo Consiglio Dictionary Manager.
+I would like to do a simple dictionary manager, example for dictionary attack attempts.

 This is a very simple, stupid and incomplete dictionary manager.
 Actually it can only: